mpolden/journal/README.md

 * Configurable grouping of records to identify spending habits
 * Persistent database of imported records

-## Examples
+## Example

-My bank account at *Example Bank* has the account number *1234.56.78900* and supports export of transactions to CSV.
+For the purposes of this example, a bank account exists at *Example Bank* with the account number *1234.56.78900*, and the bank supports export of records to CSV.

 ### Configuration

+The first step is to configure our bank accounts and match groups.

 `journal` uses the [TOML](https://github.com/toml-lang/toml) configuration format.
 By default, the program expects to find the configuration file in